-If you’re planning to bring your motorcycle into a foreign country for touring, you may be required to purchase Foreign motorcycle insurance or temporary “green card” motorcycle insurance.
-Chances are that your current policy does not cover international travel, so its important to establish whether:
+If you’re planning to bring your motorcycle into a foreign country for touring, you may be required to purchase international motorcycle insurance or temporary “Green Card” motorcycle insurance.
+Chances are that your current policy does not cover international travel, so it’s important to establish whether:

-Motorcycle Insurance for US & Canada
+International Motorcycle Insurance for US & Canada

-The minimum coverage in the U.S. is 50-500k per accident in liability insurance, in addition to bodily injury/property damage coverage.
+The minimum coverage in the U.S. is $50-500k per accident in liability insurance, in addition to bodily injury/property damage coverage.
 Optional coverage includes:

 - Guest Passenger

 - Uninsured Motorist

 When traveling to Europe, American, and Canadian citizens will need to purchase a temporary motorcycle “Green Card” insurance.
 This policy will cover you for the duration of your trip and will meet foreign regulations for tourists.
 You’ll need to purchase temporary liability coverage for the number of months you’ll be traveling and you may also consider purchasing bodily injury, collision or comprehensive coverage.
 Additionally, it’s important to note that many foreign policies cannot be purchased internationally, so you must contact a local insurance broker in the European country you’ll travel to.